IBM/spring-boot-microservices-on-kubernetes/README.md

 }
 ```

 A feature of Spring Data JPA is the ability to create repository implementations automatically from a repository interface.
-This stores and retrieves data from the MySQL database. `AccountDao`
+This stores and retrieves data from the MySQL database. `AccountDao`.
+Spring Data JPA allows you to define query methods by simply declaring their method signature.
+In this sample app, we define the method `findById(long id)` that returns an `Account` with an id in `(long id)`